pavankum/cp2k/cp2k/tools/build_libsmm/libxsmm/README.md

 1. there is no support for ALIGNED_STORE/ALIGNED_LOAD build options
 2. there is no support for SSE3 (Intel Xeon 5500/5600 series) and IMCI (Intel Xeon Phi coprocessor code-named Knights Corner) instruction set extensions
-3. LIBXSMM MUST NOT be called from several PTHREADS, but OpenMP is fine (we use an OpenMP critical section to proctect code buffers), therefore OpenMP is mandatory when building the JIT backend
+3. LIBXSMM uses pthread mutexes to secure updates of the JITed code cache, make sure to link with -lpthread

 The JIT backend version of the LIBXSMM can be built by: